310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 But thanks to you, Anzu-san, I feel like I finally blew all of that anxiety away.

-I’ll do my best to meet the expectations of “Tropical Island Troppeys”…♪
+I’ll do my best to meet the expectations of ‘Tropical Troppeys’…♪
 {% endbubble %}

 ## Chapter 2